After your amputation procedure, a wide range of healthcare professionals will be involved in your rehabilitation process:

 After your surgery, your surgeon will refer you to the rehabilitation team so that you can start your rehabilitation without delay.

-Remember, your rehabilitation team is ready to guide and support you, but you need to put in the work, follow their advice and let them know when, despite your best efforts, things just don’t seem to be working for you.
+Remember, your rehabilitation team is ready to guide and support you, but you need to put in the work, follow their advice and let them know when, despite your best efforts, things just don’t seem to be working out for you.

 Regular training with your prosthesis and gait training will be required until you feel completely confident in your daily life activities.